aldebaran/libqi/doc/source/api/cpp/periodictask.rst

 If there is a lot of work in the event loop, your task may be called later than expected.

-However, `PeriodictTask` guaranties you that it will *never* call your callback twice at the same time, even if it missed it's deadline.
+However, `PeriodicTask` guaranties you that it will *never* call your callback twice at the same time, even if it missed it's deadline.
 Also, when you call stop, it will block until the callback is finished if it's currently running.